Dynamic-Vector/Inception/README.md

 * RAM: at least 16 or 32 GB.

 ## Recommendations:
+* Use in games which has W,A,S,D Keys as controls.(You can change code to play with desired controls).
 * Create custom data for atleast 25-30 min.The accuracy depends totally on how much you train the model.
-* Use in games which has W,A,S,D Keys as controls.(You can change code to play with desired controls).
-* For pausing the model press P.
+* In neural.py there are different types of neural networks you can be use to train(must try and check accuracy).

 ## Sample:
 <div align="left">